Loaves & Fishes accepts donations throughout the year to help families in our community, but during the cold months their need is always greater.

 Each month we are asking for you to shop at the store or in your cupboards for non-perishable food to help stock the Loaves & Fishes Food Pantry.

-Drop off your non-perishable food donations in the CFF Lobby to help keep the food pantry stocked.
+Drop off your non-perishable food donations in the bin in the Fellowship Hall to help keep the food pantry stocked.
 The Missions Committee will deliver it to Loaves & Fishes for you!

 Mercy Today Ministries has an immediate need to help replenish their Food Pantry, here in Canon City.
 They’ve seen a significant increase in the number of people they serve and would greatly appreciate donations of the following items: Canned Vegetables, Ramen Noodles, Mac & Cheese, Canned Tuna, Saltine Crackers, Toasted Oats Cereal, Canned Pork & Beans, Peanut Butter, and Jelly.
 Please note that individually wrapped and smaller serving sizes are preferred over bulk items, for distribution to more people.
 Donations can be dropped off at First Christian Church (16th & Franklin).